TomLayan1/Velra-GraphQL/README.md

 - Enable cart updates (add/remove items)

-- Connect to a real database (MongoDB, PostgreSQL)
+- Connect to a real database (MongoDB)

 - Build a frontend for interaction